tbishaw-stat6250/course-questions-wiki/week-08/README.md

 - *Answer* (akrishnamurthy-stat6250): Variable list can be used to specify the range of variables for a function argument.
 The list should be preceded by the keyword OF followed by the starting and ending variables.
 - Question (lceballos-stat6250): Can you use multiple ranges for the mean function.
 - *Question* (sbagdi-stat6250): Why should we specify the word OF before a list or array when specifying function arguments?
+- *Question*(kamirneni-stat6250): Can the arguments of mean function be imported by some other way apart from a variable list?
+- *Answer*(kamirneni-stat6250): Yes, the variables can be referenced by an array.